larsks/blog.oddbit.com-posts/2013-03-12-i2c-on-the-raspberry.md

+---
+layout: post
-Title: I2C on the Raspberry Pi
+title: I2C on the Raspberry Pi
-Date: 2013-03-12
+date: 2013-03-12
-Tags: raspberrypi,arduino,i2c,hardware
+tags: raspberrypi,arduino,i2c,hardware
+---

 I've set up my [Raspberry Pi][] to communicate with my [Arduino][] via [I2C][].
 The Raspberry Pi is a 3.3v device and the Arduino is a 5v